 - Idyllwild Climbing Areas

-Idyllwild sits at an elevation of 5,400 feet in the San Jacinto Mountains of Riverside County, within Cleveland National Forest.
+Idyllwild sits at an elevation of 5,400 feet in the San Jacinto Mountains of Riverside County and is surrounded by San Bernardino National Forest.
 The town is flanked by two rocky crags, Tahquitz Peak and Suicide Rock, which are iconic Southern California rock climbing destinations.

-Idyllwild, and its neighboring towns, Pine Cove and Fern Valley, are mountain destinations year-round for Southern Californians looking to escape the lower-elevation heat in the summer or take in the (often) snow covered mountains in winter.
-The areas is popular playground for climbers, hikers and mountain bikers.
+Idyllwild, and its neighboring towns, Pine Cove and Fern Valley, are mountain destinations year-round for Southern Californians looking to escape the lower-elevation heat in the summer or take in the (often) snow-covered mountains in winter.
+The area is a popular playground for climbers, hikers, and mountain bikers.

 In contrast to the desert and chapparel of lower elevations of SoCal, the Idyllwild area, known generally as “the Hill” by locals, is dominated by ponderosa pine forests.
 A great way to learn more about the natural and cultural history of the area is to visit the Idyllwild Nature Center, located one mile northwest of town on Highway 243.